estherkim13/CLCV22323/1/favoritepassage.md

-"Not all those who wander are happy" - quote from J.R.R Tolkien.
+"Not all those who wander are lost" - quote from J.R.R Tolkien.